 It does, however, present the most boring of any floor plan.
 In an age when shoppers are seeking uniqueness out of their experience, a grid retail plan is far from inspiring.
-It can also be overwhelming, cramped, and inconvenient for finding items.
+It can also be overwhelming, cramped, and inconvenient to find items.

-This presents an opportunity for retailers to create a featured section where you can promote new arrivals, special promotions, or other merchandising.
+This presents an opportunity for retailers to create a featured section where they can promote new arrivals, special promotions, or other merchandising.

 Like the grid plan, though, a straight retail floor space can be rather one-dimensional and leaves little to the imagination of the customer.